-Answer: No. This is a bribe and a clear attempt to secure the contract using a high value gift.
+Answer No. This is a bribe and a clear attempt to secure the contract using a high-value gift.

-Question: Is it acceptable for Vitec's agents to pay bribes or kickbacks, because they are not Vitec employees?
+Question: Is it acceptable for Videndum's agents to pay bribes or kickbacks, because they are not Videndum employees?

-Answer: No. Agents are connected to Vitec and have the same duties under anti-bribery laws.
+Videndum and have the same duties under anti-bribery laws.